mmistakes/made-mistakes-jekyll/_posts/paperfaces/2013-12-11-juan-kyle-portrait.md

   feature: paperfaces-juan-kyle-lg.jpg
   thumb: paperfaces-juan-kyle-150.jpg
 category: paperfaces
-tags: [portrait, illustration, paper by 53, blend]
+tags: [portrait, illustration, paper by 53, blend, time lapse]
 ---

 Drawing small faces with Paper and Pencil is no joke.
 PaperFaces portrait of Juan and Kyle.